NALTP/Rules/README.md

     - (a) In the case of captains who step down, this option will require mutual agreement by the former and the newly instated captain.
     - (b) In the case of captains who are removed by the CRC, this option may be activated at will by the former captain.
   - (3) If a former captain is released in an add/drop period or placed into free agency, their old team may be given call-up priority or granted a number of positions determined by the CRC in the waiver wire as compensation.
+  - (4) Members of a Duo DPC or double preliminary picks selected by an NPC may not be dropped or traded from their initial roster.

 #### Section E - Dual Eligible Players (DEPs)
   - (1) By accepting a call-up offer, a player is assigned DEP status by default and would continue playing in both leagues for the remainder of the season.